Peligrietzer/feral_machines/posts/paring_knife.md

 <br>

-We could smell winter end from your window<br>
+We could smell winter end from your window,<br>

 the fruit that fell in autumn,<br>
 the pulp beneath the snow.<br>